19th April 2017

 When does selling a few unwanted household items become a business?
-HMRC have more and more sophisticated software to trawl the internet in addition to eventually marrying this up to credit and debit card transactions.
+HMRC has more and more sophisticated software to trawl the internet and eventually marry this up to credit and debit card transactions.
 In 2014 an eBay trader was sentenced to two years in jail after avoiding paying tax of around £300,000 after trading over 500,000 items.

-There is a fine line as to when occasional selling becomes an active business.
+There is a fine line when occasional selling becomes an active business.
 Repeated selling or buying items to modify or restore to sell at a profit would cross this threshold and possibly result in taxes due.
-This would result in having to file a Self-Assessment tax return with HMRC to report this income and to calculate the tax due.
-National Insurance may also be due, and for those trading in larger quantities (£85,000 turnover) then VAT will have to be considered too.
+This would result in having to file a Self-Assessment tax return with HMRC to report this income and calculate the tax due.
+National Insurance may also be due, and for those trading in larger quantities (£85,000 turnover), then VAT will have to be considered.
 Last year, around 870,000 people — including people making small sums online — failed to submit self-assessment returns before the January 31 deadline.
-The number for 2017 is expected to top a million.

 Badges of Trade

-These key indicators should be used when establishing if you are a sole-trader or not and engaging in an online business.
-The laws to determine if someone is trading is governed by case law, so a combination of the below can trigger a trade or alternatively, just one could be used if enough weight is behind the argument.
+These key indicators should be used to establish if you are a sole-trader or not and engage in an online business.
+The laws to determine if someone is trading is governed by case law, so a combination of the below can trigger a trade, or just one could be used if enough weight is behind the argument.

-- Number of transactions – the more transactions make it harder to argue that it is not a trade
+- The number of transactions – the more transactions make it harder to argue that it is not a trade.

 - Changes to the asset – was the item improved, fixed or restored to make it more sellable or make a larger profit?